-FoodChain is a young organization, officially incorporated at the end of 2011, yet it has accomplished a lot in a short period of time.
+FoodChain was officially incorporated at the end of 2011.
 At our core, FoodChain operates with a commitment to make fresh food, and the necessary knowledge to work with fresh ingredients, accessible to all.
 We place particular emphasis on our immediate neighbors, many of whom live well below the poverty line, though our programming is open to all.
 The mission of FoodChain came about as a result of the neighborhood we reside in and the opportunities that presented themselves.
 The neighborhood is a designated food desert, with extremely limited access to fresh, affordable food, and has been transitioning as new commercial development moved into this long-standing, mixed income, residential, downtown community.
 At the heart of this neighborhood is a 90,000 ft2 industrial zoned building that formerly housed a bread factory.

 In the summer of 2011 it was purchased to house West Sixth Brewery, a locally owned and community focused craft brewery.
 But as the building was much larger than the brewery would require, the building owners opened the space up to other tenants interested in a collaborative and community oriented business approach.
 In return for below market rent, the tenants would be responsible for their own upgrades as well as partnerships in the neighborhood.
 Given the food history of the building along with the inherent proximity to families with limited opportunities for food education and job prospects, the need for an organization with FoodChain’s mission was obvious.
 Thus, FoodChain was formed and became the first occupants in the newly named Bread Box.